ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 1 | Store Data in the State

-First, import the foods array from the `foods.json` file into `App.js`:
+First, import the foods array from the `foods.json` file into `App.jsx`:

 ```js
 import foodsJson from "./foods.json";